curvenote/curvenote/.changeset/tasty-shrimps-peel.md

 'curvenote': patch
 ---

-`curvenote init` nwow creates a flat project/site when initializing from curvenote.
-This bring behaviour into line with initializing from a local folder.
+`curvenote init` now creates a flat project/site when initializing from curvenote.
+This brings behaviour into line with initializing from a local folder.